UGM-133 Trident II: Sequence of operation

 US Navy test-firing Trident II D-5 UGM-133A missile, September 2021 (DASO 31 SSBN 742) during a Demonstration and Shakedown Operation.

 Before the launch sequence is initiated, the on-board MARK 6 navigation system is activated.
 The specified mission trajectory is loaded onto the flight computer.

 Once the launch command is given, a steam generator system is activated, igniting a gas generator whose exhaust is fed into cooling water, causing expanding gas within the launch tube to force the missile upward, and out of the submarine.
 Within seconds, the missile breaches the surface of the water and the first-stage Thrust Vectoring Control (TVC) subsystem ignites.
 This enables hydraulic actuators attached to the first-stage nozzle.
 Soon after, the first-stage motor ignites and burns for approximately 65 seconds until the fuel is expended; in addition, an aerospike atop the missile deploys shortly after first-stage ignition to shape airflow.
 When the first-stage motor ceases operation, the second-stage TVC subsystem ignites.
 The first-stage motor is then ejected by ordnance within the interstage casing.

 Once the first stage is cleared, the second-stage motor ignites and burns for approximately 65 seconds.
 The nose fairing is then jettisoned, separating from the missile.
 When the nose fairing is clear of the missile, the third-stage TVC subsystem ignites, and ordnance separates the second-stage motor.
-The third-stage motor then ignites, pushing the equipment section the remaining distance (approx. 40 seconds) of the flight.
+The third-stage motor then ignites, pushing the equipment section for another approximately 40 seconds.
 When the third-stage motor reaches the targeted area, the Post Boost Control System (PBCS) ignites, and the third-stage motor is ejected.

 The astro-inertial guidance uses star positioning to fine-tune the accuracy of the inertial guidance system after launch.
 As the accuracy of a missile is dependent upon the guidance system knowing the exact position of the missile at any given moment during its flight, the fact that stars are a fixed reference point from which to calculate that position makes this a potentially very effective means of improving accuracy.
 In the Trident system, this was achieved by a single camera that was designed to spot just one star in its expected position.
 If it was not quite aligned to where it should be, it would indicate that the inertial system was not precisely on target and a correction would be made.

 The equipment section, with the MIRV, then aims the reentry vehicles (RV) towards the earth.
 The payload is then released from the MIRV platform.
 To prevent the PBCS correctional thrust from interfering with the RV when released, the equipment section initiates the Plume Avoidance Maneuver (PAM).
 If the RV will be disrupted by the PBCS nozzle's thrust, the nearest nozzle will shut off until the RV is away from the MIRV.
 The PAM is used only when a nozzle's plume will disrupt the area near an RV.
 The PAM is a specialized design feature added to the Trident II to increase accuracy.